toitlang/toit/src/README.md

 too many variables to avoid this.
 Otherwise you will hit an assert.

 Always check the return value of `_new` for a null pointer.
 In this case the constructor has not been called.
+If the code only runs on non-embedded ports of the VM (Posix, Windows) then you can assume that `malloc` and `_new` always succeed.

 Within primitives and any code called by primtives you need to be able to restart the entire primitive if you encounter an allocation